Ladyland

 Ladyland is a German television show.
 The premiere episode on March 20, 2006, saw 1.56 million viewers with a market share of 7.9 percent.
 In the group of 14 to 49-year-olds, 900,000 viewers watched the show (market share: 10.6%).

+Reception and awards

+The premiere episode on 20 March 2006 was watched by approximately 1.56 million viewers, corresponding to a 7.9% audience share.
+Among viewers aged 14–49, the episode attracted approximately 900,000 viewers and a 10.6% share.
+Contemporary television-industry publication DWDL described the launch as weaker than the earlier success of Ladykracher and noted the programme's emphasis on acting and longer-form stories.

+In October 2006, Ladyland received the Deutscher Comedypreis for Best Comedy (Beste Komödie).